-Knowledge is power.
-We're committed to sharing as widely as possible the research and results from our grantees' work.
-We also want to share what we're learning about philanthropy.
+Knowledge has the power to spark change, but only if it is shared.
+We want to share what we're learning about philanthropy and social change.
 We're a 'learning organisation' and we 'learn as we do'.

 The Michael and Suzanne Borrin Foundation was formally launched on 20 February 2018 and its five inaugural grant projects, totalling over $1.7 million, were announced.Read more